The Happenings on Shaw Hill

 * * *

-I told Megan the story.
-She was sympathetic but could not believe that I had taken it that far.
-As far as the text messages – she had no explanation.
-She checked her history and did not see any message were she asked for help or sent me anything that would suggest she was in need of help or was at the neighbor’s house.
+She had no explanation for the other text messages.
+She checked her history and did not see any message were she asked for help or sent me anything that would suggest she was being held captive against her will at the neighbor’s house.

 No answer.